-Damages: For a victim to file a claim, the injury must have caused either economic or non-economic damages.
-If the victim suffers trauma resulting in a minor concussion, they may not have a viable case if damages did not result from the injury.
+Damages: For a victim to file a claim, the injury needs to have caused either economic or non-economic damages.
+If the victim suffers trauma resulting in a minor concussion, they may not be able to file if damages did not result from the injury.

 Use of Medical Experts in Brain Injury Cases

-At Morgan & Morgan, our Florida brain injury attorneys work with medical experts who help us demonstrate causation, one of the essential, and most difficult, elements to prove in a successful negligence suit.
+At Morgan & Morgan, our brain injury attorneys work with medical experts who help us demonstrate causation, one of the essential, and most difficult, elements to prove in a successful negligence suit.
 To demonstrate a link between the defendant’s negligence and our client’s injuries, these experts will examine medical records, and conclude whether the medical professional failed to meet the standard of care required by his or her profession, and compile evidence to prove the failure, such as computer simulations of the accident.
 Our experts’ testimony helps show jurors—who do not possess the requisite medical knowledge to draw their own conclusions—a correlation between the responsible party’s negligence and our client’s brain injury.
-Our attorneys’ ability to effectively use expert witness testimony has led to many successful verdicts and settlements.
+Our attorneys’ ability to utilize expert witness testimony has led to many successful verdicts and settlements.

-What Types of Brain Injury Cases Do Your Orlando Attorneys Handle?
+What Types of Brain Injury Cases Do Your Attorneys Handle?

-Our Florida brain injury attorneys handle lawsuits stemming from the following types of accidents:
+Our brain injury attorneys handle lawsuits regarding the following types of accidents:

-Car, Truck and Motorcycle Accidents: In brain injury lawsuits involving motor vehicle accidents, the defendant is commonly a driver who failed to take proper care when operating their vehicle.
+Car, Truck and Motorcycle Accidents: In brain injury lawsuits involving motor vehicle accidents, the defendant is commonly a driver who failed to operate his or her vehicle responsibly.
 In cases involving truck accidents, the defendant may be the truck driver and/or trucking company.

 Medical Malpractice/Birth Injury: Medical malpractice occurs when a doctor, hospital or other healthcare provider deviates from the standard of care expected in the medical community, resulting in injury to the patient.

-At-Work Accidents: When a worker suffers a brain injury on the job, they may be able to file for workers’ compensation benefits.
-They may be eligible for additional compensation if a third party was negligent in causing them harm.
+At-Work Accidents: When a worker suffers a brain injury on the job, they may be able to recover compensation through workers’ compensation benefits.
+They may be able to receive additional compensation if a third party was negligent in causing them harm.

-What Can I Be Compensated For in a Florida Brain Injury Lawsuit?
+What Can I Be Compensated For in a Brain Injury Lawsuit?

 When an individual files a lawsuit after suffering a brain injury, they may be able to recoup compensation for economic and non-economic damages:

-Medical Bills: In a brain injury lawsuit, victims can recover compensation for any medical bills related to the injury.
+Medical Bills: In a brain injury lawsuit, victims can claim compensation for any medical bills related to the injury.
 For example, a person may be able to file a lawsuit to gain compensation for expenses related to doctors’ visits, hospitalization, rehabilitation, and occupational therapy.

 Pain and Suffering: Victims of brain injuries may be eligible to pursue monetary damages for any lasting physical or emotional pain, such as brain damage or amnesia.